routhusundeep/What-I-Learned/Networks/Internet Just Works.md

 - Mobile IP was a adaptation failure
 - End to End IP Multicast is under utilized
 - quality of service should also be used to mitigate various problems

-*** The future - stagnation
+### The future - stagnation
 - significant changes are MPLS and VPN
 - IP layer and above are stagnated
-- like mentioned, QOS and IP Mobility are not adopted
+- QOS and IP Mobility are not adopted
-- End-to-end, there is a decrease in transparency, the main reason is security(firewalls)
+- End-to-end, there is a decrease in transparency, the main reason is security (firewalls)
 - NATs also inhibit transparency
   - them not being part of the internet architecture is a problem, as they cannot be addressed directly
   - reason for them is not IPV4 exhaustion, but ISPs charging per IP address